- The Big Picture - http://www.ritholtz.com/blog -

 Perhaps I should have.

-Funny thing: Because I was on the equestrian team (really) I ended up with P/E credits.
-Many, many way P/E credits.
-In fact, too many.
+Funny thing: Because I was on the equestrian team (really) for a few years I ended up with P/E credits.
+Many, many P/E credits.
+In fact, way too many.
 It turns out there was a cap on gym classes; back out the excess, and I had only 118 credits left to apply towards matriculation.

 I only discovered this deep in my 3rd year of law school, when they had to certify that I was qualified to sit for the Bar Exam in NY.
 As it turns out, one of the qualifications was having a college degree.
 Which, as it turned out, I didn’t have.